KSP-KOS/KOS/doc/source/structures/vessels/vessel.rst

     :type: :ref:`scalar <scalar>` (m/s)
     :access: Get only

+    (Deprecated with KSP 1.0 atmospheric model)

-    terminal velocity of the vessel in freefall through atmosphere, based on the vessel's current altitude above sea level, and its drag properties.
+    Terminal velocity of the vessel in freefall through atmosphere, based on the vessel's current altitude above sea level, and its drag properties.
 Warning, can cause values of Infinity if used in a vacuum, and kOS sometimes does not let you store Infinity in a variable.

     .. note::